legendu-net/blog/misc/content/2017-06-11-tips-for-creating-docker-images.markdown

 4. by default ubuntu Docker image does not include the multiverse repository ..., manually include it if you need it ...

+## Git + SSH to Avoid Two-way Authentication Behind Corporate Firewall

+Sometimes,
+you need to access an enterprise GitHub to build a Docker image.
+The issue is that an enterprise GitHub often requires 2FA to visit.
+Fortunately,
+command-line access to GitHub using Git + SSH often does not require 2FA.
+One possible way to access an enterprise GitHub when building a Docker imagee is to copy your SSH private key into `/root/.ssh/` for accessing GitHub repositories and then remove it after building the Docker image.
+In order to make SSH work without human intervention, you have to disable strict checking of SSH.
+This can be done by having the following lines into the file `/root/.ssh/config`.

+    :::bash
+    Host *
+    StrictHostKeyChecking no